MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - Retry Loop: The code waits (sleep) between retries, logging each delay (logger.debug).
 - Timeout Handling: If the total wait time exceeds the timeout value, an error is thrown with detailed information.
-- Error Management: The catch block ensures all errors (expected or unexpected) are processed through the handleError function, maintaining consistent error handling in your framework.
+- Error Management: The catch block ensures all errors (expected or unexpected) are processed through the handleError function, maintaining consistent error handling in our framework.

 **Wait for Selector function:**